AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 #### Jar Testing
 In previous runs of the gravity powered system in which flocculation was successful, it was observed that red dye particles continued to float through the sedimentation tube regardless of its upflow velocity.
 That is, even when the system was stopped, all of the red dye flocs floated to the top of the sedimentation tube.

-To test whether this result was specific to mechanics of flocculation that could perhaps change the properties of red dye flocs, a jar test was conducted, using a magnetic stirrer to rapidly mix the solution to increase collision rates.
+To test whether this result was specific to mechanics of flocculation that could perhaps change the properties of red dye flocs, a jar test was conducted.
+In one jar, a magnetic stirrer was used to rapidly mix the solution to increase collision rates.
+The other jar contained solution directly obtained from the system.

-Plastic beakers with 420 $\mu$L of PACl was mixed with 400 $\mu$L of red dye in 400 mL of water.
+Plastic beakers with 420 $\mu$L of PACl was mixed with 100 $\mu$L of red dye in 400 mL of water.
 The solution was using a stir bar for 15 minutes before leaving the solution to settle.

 This was compared to a solution of red dye-PACl flocs collected directly from the experimental apparatus after flocculation.
-The flocculator was run at a system concentration of 40 mg/L of PACl, which was mixed with red dye.
+The system concentration of PACl was 40 mg/L, and the red dye concentration used was identical to the independent test.
 The solution after flocculation was added to a beaker initially containing 200 mL of water to simulate conditions in the sedimentation tank.
 The flocculation solution was added to the beaker it was roughly the same color as the first independently created solution.
 The solution was not stirred and was allowed to settle directly after the addition of flocs.

 ## Results and Analysis
 ### Determining Coagulant Flow Rate
 The flow rate of PACl was determined to have a linear relationship with the height differential between the fluoride constant head tank and the PACl constant head tank by the [Fluoride Gravity Fall 2018 team](https://github.com/AguaClara/Fluoride_Gravity/blob/master/Fall%202018/Fluoride_Grav_Fall2018_Report.md#measuring-coagulant-flow-rate).
 It was hypothesized that the decoupled PACl system would exhibit the same linear relationship with the change in height.
 The flow rate of the PACl entering the decoupled fluoride system was determined in two different methods: gravimetrically and volumetrically.

-#### Gravimetric Method: Direct Mixing of PACl Into Fluoride Constant Head Tank Redesign of System
+#### Gravimetric Method: Flow Rate of PACl During Direct Mixing of PACl Into Fluoride Constant Head Tank
 The flow rate of the coagulant was determined by measuring the change in mass of the PACl stock tank over a period of time.
 This was then converted to volumetric flow rate.
 This was mode of measurement was conducted only with the direct mixing of the PACl into the fluoride head tank redesign of the system.
 The balance was connected to ProCoDA to measure the change in mass.
 The volumetric flow rate of the PACl coagulant entering the fluoride system was measured at several height differences (Figure 15).

 <img src="PACl vs height gravity.PNG">